-Whichever framework an organization may choose, it is essential for the framework to be adapted and tuned to fit their needs, size and the data being protected.
+Whichever framework an organization may choose, it is essential for the framework to be adapted and tuned.
+Specifically, the framework must fit the organization’s needs and size.
+Additionally it is important to protect the data.
 In protecting your organization from cyber-threats, it is vital to choose and implement a framework, and to set in motion a cybersecurity risk management program.

 Assessing Risk and Threat